pingcap/docs-cn/alert-rules.md

 # TiDB Cluster Alert Rules

-This document describes the alert rules for different components in a TiDB cluster, including the rule descriptions and solutions of the alert items in TiDB, TiKV, PD, TiDB Binlog, Node_exporter and Blackbox_exporter.
+This document describes the alert rules for different components in a TiDB cluster, including the rule descriptions and solutions of the alert items in TiDB, TiKV, PD, TiFlash, TiDB Binlog, Node_exporter and Blackbox_exporter.

 According to the severity level, alert rules are divided into three categories (from high to low): emergency-level, critical-level, and warning-level.
 This division of severity levels applies to all alert items of each component below.